Southern Coleslaw Recipe

 Jump To

 Making chili dogs tonight?
-You need this tangy vinegar coleslaw recipe.
-Ever had a Carolina Burger?
-This creamy coleslaw recipe tops it off.
-And, if you're making pulled pork sandwiches, 'ya gotta have vinegar-based coleslaw as a condiment!
+You need this southern coleslaw recipe.
+Ever had a Carolina burger?
+This creamy coleslaw tops it off.
+And, if you're making pulled pork sandwiches, 'ya gotta have a vinegar based coleslaw as a condiment!

 This classic coleslaw recipe is a southern tradition.
 It's sweet, tangy and crunchy all at the same time.
 With just the right amount of mayonnaise, sugar and vinegar, homemade coleslaw is great for both outdoor barbecues and indoor events.

 At your next cookout, this delicious side dish is the perfect addition to anything you can conjure up...including barbecue, hot dogs, and hamburgers!
-It's also great with fried chicken or pork tenderloin.
+It's also great with fried chicken and pork tenderloin.

 two hot dogs with creamy coleslaw and chili on top